 Kael'thas Build Guide “Anar'alah belore!”

-Welcome to our guide for Kael'thas, a Ranged Assassin Warrior in Heroes of the Storm.
+Welcome to our guide for Kael'thas, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. Kael'thas' Overview